open5e/open5e/source/monsters/monsters_a-z/D/devils/ice-devil.rst

 it's a hemispherical dome up to 20 feet in diameter.
 When the wall appears, each creature in its space is pushed out of it by the shortest route.
-The creature chooses which side of the wall to end up on, unless the creature is incapacitated.
+The creature chooses which side of the wall to end up on, unless the creature is :ref:`srd:incapacitated`.
 The creature then makes a DC 17 Dexterity saving throw, taking 35 (10d6) cold damage on a failed save, or half as much damage on a successful one.

-The wall lasts for 1 minute or until the devil is incapacitated or dies.
+The wall lasts for 1 minute or until the devil is :ref:`srd:incapacitated` or dies.
 The wall can be damaged and breached; each 10-foot section has AC 5, 30 hit points, vulnerability to fire damage, and immunity to acid, cold, necrotic, poison, and psychic damage.
 If a section is destroyed, it